cfaddict/cfo-bootstrap/README.md

 Speaker Bio
 =======================================================================
 Dan Vega (@cfaddict) is a Senior Developer for the REX Development Department at First Comp, and has been developing software for nine years.
 Dan has a passion for inspiring and educating others.
 This has led to his being named an Adobe Community Professional for the last two years.
-He also blogs regularly at www.DanVega.org/blog about his daily findings, and enjoys speaking to those willing to listen.
+He also blogs regularly at www.danvega.org/blog about his daily findings, and enjoys speaking to those willing to listen.

-Dan is also the manager of the Cleveland Adobe User Group Group.
-As manager, he regularly provides content to the group, answers members' questions, and presents on a wide variety of topics at monthly Cleveland AUG meetings, and has also presented to other user groups.

 Image Credits
 =======================================================================